What is consumer responsibility?

 How does consumer responsibility fit in with zero waste?

 Zero waste is first about preventing waste – to reduce and reuse as much as possible before buying new – then about recycling and composting.
 Everything we consume requires resources to produce.
-Consumption begins and waste is created at the point of production, not the point of purchase.

 How can I become a more responsible consumer?